perlin-network/wavelet-stack/README.md

   6. `WAVELET_SNOWBALL_K` - Wavelet Snowball K
   7. `WAVELET_SNOWBALL_BETA` - Wavelet Snowball Beta
   8. `WAVELET_MEMORY_MAX` - Max amount of memory to terminate the node after (in MiB)
-  9. `WAVELET_NO_RPC` - Boolean to indicate whether not RPC ports are exposed
+  9. `WAVELET_NO_RPC` - Boolean to indicate whether not RPC ports are exposed (if not specified, random port)
+  10. `WAVELET_RPC_PORT` - Port to listen for the first node for RPC requests
-  10. `WAVELET_TAG` - Tag of the wavelet image to pull down (defaults to `latest`)
+  11. `WAVELET_TAG` - Tag of the wavelet image to pull down (defaults to `latest`)
-  11. `WAVELET_CLEAN_VOLUMES` - Boolean to indicate whether or not the volumes are removed on `stop`
+  12. `WAVELET_CLEAN_VOLUMES` - Boolean to indicate whether or not the volumes are removed on `stop`
-  12. `WAVELET_API_HOST` - Hostname, if supplied, HTTPS support is enabled on port 443/tcp
+  13. `WAVELET_API_HOST` - Hostname, if supplied, HTTPS support is enabled on port 443/tcp
+  14. `WAVELET_API_PORT` - Port to listen on for API requests (HTTP-only) (if not specified, random port)
-  13. `WAVELET_API_ACME_ACCOUNT_KEY` - PEM encoded ACME account key for autocert.
+  15. `WAVELET_API_ACME_ACCOUNT_KEY` - PEM encoded ACME account key for autocert.
 Generally if `WAVELET_API_HOST` is provided, this should be provided also.
-  14. `WAVELET_BACKUP_DB` - Boolean to indicate whether database backups are automatically taken for wavelet nodes
+  16. `WAVELET_BACKUP_DB` - Boolean to indicate whether database backups are automatically taken for wavelet nodes
-  15. `WAVELET_BUILD_DIR` - Directory to rebuild the "wavelet" container from when building all images using `build-all-nodes`
+  17. `WAVELET_BUILD_DIR` - Directory to rebuild the "wavelet" container from when building all images using `build-all-nodes`
-  16. `WAVELET_RESTART_ON_PEER_CHANGE` - Boolean to indicate whether wavelet should be restarted if peers change (defaults to true)
+  18. `WAVELET_RESTART_ON_PEER_CHANGE` - Boolean to indicate whether wavelet should be restarted if peers change (defaults to true)

 ```
 Usage: manage-stack [-s <stackName>] {stop|start|update|restart-wavelet|reset|status}